Skip to content

 In Notion everything is either a page or a block.
 A page contains a number of blocks, e.g. headings, text, bulleted list, tables, quotes and so on.

 An important and special block is the database, which may be within a page, i.e. inline, as a block or at the same hierarchy level as a page.
-Every database has a schema, i.e. a set of columns with specific types, e.g. number, text, url, etc., that imposes structured properties on every page within that database.
+Every database has a schema defined by a set of properties, i.e. columns, with specific types, e.g. number, text, url, etc., that imposes structured properties on every page within that database.
 Only pages contained in a database have properties.
 Notion itself also offers linked databases (with ↗ next to the database title) but those are not accessible via the API, thus you must always work with the source database.
 A special type of database is a wiki database that comes with a pre-defined schema, i.e., title, last_edited_time, owner, tags, verification.

 Besides the properties of pages contained in a database, every page has attributes such as a title, cover, icon, or whether it is archived or not.
-The title attribute of a page is special and will always be included in the schema if the page is contained in a database.
-The column name of the title attribute can be customized.
+The title attribute of a page is special and will always be included as a property in the schema if the page is contained in a database.
+The property name of the title attribute can be customized.
 Think of the title property as a human-readable identifier, which does not have to be unique!
-This concept is important when relation properties are used between different databases as the title property of a linked page will show up in the relation column of the other database.
-If a page is deleted by you using Ultimate Notion, it will not be deleted but archived and this page attribute will be set accordingly.
+This concept is important when relation properties are used between different databases as the title property of a linked page will show up in the relation property of the other database.
+If a page is deleted by you using Ultimate Notion, it will not be deleted directly but moved to the trash can, i.e. "🗑️ Trash" in the sidebar.

 A page, e.g. with title "child-page", can be contained in another page, e.g. with title "parent-page".
 This leads to a hierarchy that is typically used for structuring content.
 We say that "parent-page" is the parent of "child-page" and "child-page" is one of the children of "parent-page".
 A page at the root of the workspace has the workspace itself as parent.
 This concept is important as access permissions for integrations are inherited from parent pages.
 Permissions can only be granted to pages, not to complete workspaces encompassing all pages.